-Neuromodulation (rTMS) is well-tolerated and associated with few side-effects and only a small percentage of patients discontinue treatment because of these.
-The most common side-effect, which is reported in about one-third to half of patients treated with rTMS (about 1 of every 10 sessions), is headaches.
-These are mild and generally diminish over the course of the treatment.
+Neuromodulation (rTMS) is well-tolerated, associated with few side-effects and only a small percentage of patients discontinue treatment because of these.
+The most common side-effect, which is reported in about one-third to half of patients treated with rTMS (about 1 of every 10 sessions), is mild headaches.
+These generally diminish over the course of treatment.
 Over-the-counter pain medication can be used to treat these headaches.

-About one-third of patients may experience painful scalp sensations or facial twitching with rTMS pulses.
+About one-third of patients may experience some painful scalp sensations or facial twitching during rTMS pulse delivery.
 These too tend to diminish over the course of treatment although adjustments can be made immediately in coil positioning and stimulation settings to reduce discomfort.

-The Neuromodulation (rTMS) machine produces a loud noise and because of this, earplugs are given to the patient to use during the treatment.
-However, some patients may still complain of hearing problems immediately following treatment.
+The Neuromodulation (rTMS) machine produces a clicking noise and because of this, earplugs are given to the patient to use during the treatment.
+However, some patients may still complain of hearing disturbance immediately following treatment.
 No evidence suggests these effects are permanent if earplugs are worn during the treatment.